-Some labs have begin swapping out traditional office supplies for 100% recycled products, to great benefit, with few lab members even noticing the change!
+Some labs have begun swapping out traditional office supplies for 100% recycled products, to great benefit, with few lab members even noticing the change!
 It is estimated that the average office worker uses roughly 10,000 sheets of copy paper a year, but around 30% are never even picked up!
 Some recycled products include 100% recycled copy paper, post-it notes, writing pads, or reusable notebooks.
 More information on this trend can be found here and here.

 There are a lot of other eco-friendly office supplies including tape, file folders, dish soap, sponges, scrubbers, napkins, beeswax wrap or bags for leftovers, and disposable plates.
 And, of course, we can't forget the most necessary of all products: coffee!
 A few good eco-friendly options for this ever-necessary, and life-giving substance include coffee stir sticks, compostable K cups and other reusable capsules or reusable k-cup coffee pods with disposable filters.
-Lastly, but certainly not least, eco-conscious and/or ethically-sourced coffee coffee coffee coffee.
+You can even recycle your pods from some brands, like Nespresso!
+Lastly, but certainly not least, eco-conscious and/or ethically-sourced coffee coffee coffee.